Welcome to Engaging,

 Additionally, business-owning families face challenges in succession and estate planning; inter-generational shifts in family structure and vision; a lack of, or ineffective, governance structure; managing trusts as owners of the business; and undervaluing Core Capital, among a host of other issues.

-Our biweekly Engaging series exists to help you navigate these difficult challenges, on your terms, for your own unique family and business circumstances.
+Our Engaging series exists to help you navigate these difficult challenges, on your terms, for your own unique family and business circumstances.
 Amelia has been through these challenges countless times, both as an advisor to her clients, and personally, as a family business owner, and she offers the insight she has gained from both perspectives.

 TOLD THROUGH THE STORY OF THE OWEN FAMILY